luxiaolei/NightGuard/README.md

 # Night Guard Instruction

 Night guard package aims to protect trades opened during rollover period.
-The current version is able to close specified symbol with or without magic number after a certain time of a day, if its still open.
+The current version is able to close positions with specified symbol and magic numbers after a certain time of a day.

 ### Installation
 ---